-It will to other users be visible THAT you have invested in an idea on the platform, but the amount will not be publically revealed.
-In the InnerCircle, which is only accessible for investors, the number of parts will be shown.
+It will only be visible to other users if you have not selected anonimous when making your investment.
+In the InnerCircle, which is only accessible for investors, the number of parts will be shown however.

-The capital you had allocated to this idea will be made available on your balance again, this way you will be able to allocate this money to other plans again.
+The capital you had allocated to this idea will be made available on your balance again, this way you will be able to invest in one of our other propositions.

 The invested money so far can always be transferred back to the wallets of those who have invested in the proposition.
 Alternatively, you could disinvest the money yourself before the deadline and invest in another proposition or transfer the money back to your bank account.